 Nothing can beat the brightness and warmth of the natural light seeping inside your kitchen through the window.
-However, there should be ample natural light as well as overhead lighting in the kitchen, especially falling on the counter top where most of the action happens.
-Even under cabinet lights are becoming popular owing to their direct shine it provides on the countertops which is a big plus for cooking at night.
+However, there should be ample natural light as well as overhead lighting in the kitchen, especially falling on the countertop where most of the action happens.
+Even under cabinet lights are becoming popular owing to their direct shine it provides on the countertops which are a big plus for cooking at night.

 #6.
 Safety First